How Much Does CV Axle Replacement Cost in the US?

 Related Repairs

-• Axle (other side): If mileage/symptoms suggest it, some owners choose to replace both front axles together for balanced wear.
+• Axle (other side): Many owners replace both front axles at once for even wear.

-• Boots/Seals: Torn boots or leaking transaxle seals may be replaced during the job.
+• Boots/Seals: Torn boots or leaking transmission seals may need attention during the job.

-• Wheel Alignment: Not always required for axle work alone, but may be recommended if suspension components were disturbed.
+• Wheel Alignment: Not always needed, but sometimes recommended if suspension parts were moved.

 Unexpected Expenses

-1. Added labor for seized fasteners or rust.
+1. Extra labor for rusty or seized bolts.

-2. Specialized tools and fluids (e.g., transmission fluid top-up if a seal is disturbed).
+2. Special tools or fluids (like transmission fluid if a seal is disturbed).

-Below is a quick summary table of potential add-ons (illustrative ranges):
+Here’s a quick look at possible add-ons (illustrative ranges):

 Item Estimated Cost